 Senior Washington editor

-Lyndsay Duncombe is senior Washington editor for CBC News.
-She travelled extensively throughout the historic 2016 U.S. election campaign, and co-ordinates coverage of U.S. politics for all platforms and has worked as a producer, reporter and anchor at CBC since 2001.
+Lyndsay Duncombe is the senior Washington editor at CBC News.
+She co-ordinates coverage of U.S. politics for all platforms and has worked as a producer, reporter and anchor at CBC since 2001.

 Latest from Lyndsay Duncombe

 At rally, Trump tries to spin impeachment probe as attack on his supporters

 At a rally in Minneapolis on Thursday, U.S. President told supporter that attacks on his presidency are attacks on them, the people who put him in office, writes Lyndsay Duncombe.